rakslice/twitch-notifier-go/README.md

 1. Follow the directions at [https://github.com/dontpanic92/wxGo](https://github.com/dontpanic92/wxGo) to get wxGo installed
 2. Download the twitch-notifier-go source
+3. Fix those include paths
-3. Use the same environment as for wxGo to `go install wxshowballoon`
+4. Use the same environment as for wxGo to `go install wxshowballoon`
-4. Use the same environment again to `go build twitchnotifier`
+5. Use the same environment again to `go build twitchnotifier`

 ## Usage